HubSpot/Singularity/Docs/getting-started/try-it-out.md

 If you want to give Singularity a try, you can install [docker](https://docs.docker.com/installation/) and [docker-compose](https://docs.docker.com/compose/#installation-and-set-up) to run our example cluster.

+**Note** If you are running Docker for macOS you need to run Singularity on a docker machine.
+You can create one with the following commands.

+Create a new docker machine: `docker-machine create --driver=virtualbox singularity` Set the docker env to the new machine: `eval $(docker-machine env singularity)` Get the IP for the machine.
+Use this instead of `localhost` for the UI addresses: `docker-machine ip singularity`

 Run `docker-compose pull` first to get all of the needed images. *Note: This may take a few minutes*

 Then simply run `docker-compose up` and it will start containers for...